WSCC men’s cross country finishes ACCC runner-up10/28/2017

 Men’s Cross Country

-Narewski is returning to Hanceville after leading Wallace State cross country to multiple conference championships before the program was discontinued in June 2008 due to lack of competition.
+Narewski returned to Hanceville after leading Wallace State cross country to multiple conference championships before the program was discontinued in June 2008.

-Under Narewksi, Wallace State’s men’s cross country teams won five conference championships, while the women won a pair.
+During Narewksi’s first stint at Wallace State, men’s cross country teams won five conference championships, while the women won a pair.
 Wallace State also won a men’s track and field NJCAA Division II national title in 1997 under Narewski – one of seven national championships for the college.

 Narewski has more than 30 years of coaching experience and was named a three-time NJCAA Coach of the Year during his previous time at Wallace State.
 He was also inducted into the NJCAA Track Hall of Fame.
 Before his initial tenure at Wallace State, Narewski had coaching stops at Auburn, Kansas, Furman, Murray State, Clemson and Florida.